All students at MUW must make satisfactory academic progress toward completion of a degree program in order to receive financial aid.

 *Assuming a 67% completion rate, students should have earned 60 hours and then be expected to maintain a 2.0 GPA to meet SAP.

-Measurable progress requirement: In order to maintain measurable progress toward the completion of their degrees, students must successfully complete 67 percent of all MUW credit hours attempted.
-(Hours attempted include repeated courses, dropped courses, withdrawals, and incomplete courses.)
-This measure generally becomes effective when a student has attempted 12 hours at MUW.
+In order to maintain measurable progress toward the completion of their degrees, students must successfully complete 67 percent of all MUW credit hours attempted.
+Pace is calculated by dividing the total number of hours the student has successfully completed by the total number attempted.
+Hours attempted include repeated courses, dropped courses, withdrawals, withdraw passing, withdraw failing, and incomplete courses.

-Example A: If you have attempted 32 credit hours and successfully complete 26 of those hours, dropped 3 hours and failed 3 hours, your completion rate will be 26 hours earned divided by 32 hours attempted = 81.2 percent completion rate.
+Example A: If you have attempted 15 credit hours and successfully complete 12 of those hours, dropped 3 hours, then your completion rate will be 12 hours earned divided by 15 hours attempted = 80 percent completion rate.
 You meet the measurable progress component of this requirement.

-Example B: If you have attempted 32 credit hours and successfully completed 20 of those hours, and either dropped, failed, repeated, have an Incomplete in, or withdrew from the other 12 hours, your completion rate would be 20 divided by 32 = 62.5 percent completion rate.
-You do not meet the measurable progress component of this requirement and you are not eligible for financial aid assistance.
+Example B: If you have attempted 15 credit hours and successfully completed 6 of those hours, and either dropped, failed, repeated, have an Incomplete in, or withdrew from the other 9 hours, then your completion rate would be 6 divided by 15= 40 percent completion rate.
+You do not meet the measurable progress component of this requirement, and you are not eligible for financial aid assistance.

-Example: If your degree requires that you complete 124 credit hours, your reasonable length of time will be 124 hours x 150 percent = 186 hours.
+Example A: If your degree requires that you complete 124 credit hours, then your reasonable length of time will be 124 hours x 150 percent = 186 hours.
 You will be within your reasonable length of time during your first 186 hours of attempted course work.

 If a student is ineligible for financial aid because the student has not maintained satisfactory progress toward completion of his/her degree, the student may reapply for financial aid when he/she has cleared the deficiency and is again progressing satisfactorily according to the requirements outlined above.
 After earning at least 6 hours at the student's own expense or through an alternative or non-federal loan, the student may submit an appeal to restore financial aid eligibility.